aave/aip/content/aips/harmony-AIP-launch_on_harmony.md

 ## Test Cases

-Test cases for an implementation are mandatory for AIPs but can be included with the implementation.
+Test cases will be determined in discussion with the aave team.

 ## Implementation

-The implementations must be completed before any AIP is given status "Implemented", but it need not be completed before the AIP is "Approved".
-While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.
+The implementation will be determined in discussion with the aave team.

 ## Copyright